bhaskarkh/ShareAndRate/README.md

   rateThisApp();

-  //to share the app
-ShareAndRateApp shareAndRateApp=new ShareAndRateApp(this);
+  //To share the app with playstore link ShareAndRateApp shareAndRateApp=new ShareAndRateApp(this);
 String txtmsg = "Bhaskar \n\n"+"Download App and Share with your Friends and enjoy\n";
 int image_name=R.drawable.b2 ; // image to be attached in msg

  shareAndRateApp.shareMyApp(image_name,"Subject",txtmsg);

+ //To share the app with any other link
+ String link="abcd.com";
+ shareAndRateApp.shareMyApp(image_name,"Subject",txtmsg,link);

- //to Rate the app
+ //To Rate the app
 shareAndRateApp.rateThisApp();